dotansimha/graphql-code-generator/docs/templates/typescript-react-apollo.md

 ---
-id: react-apollo-typescript
+id: typescript-react-apollo
-title: React Apollo Typescript Template
+title: TypeScript React Apollo
 ---

 This template generates React Apollo components and HOC with TypeScript typings.
-It extends the basic TypeScript template [`graphql-codegen-typescript-template`](typescript-typings) and thus shares a similar configuration.
+It extends the basic TypeScript template [`graphql-codegen-typescript-common`](typescript-typings) and thus shares a similar configuration.

 ## Installation

 Install using `npm` (or `yarn`):

-    $ npm install graphql-codegen-typescript-react-apollo-template
+    $ npm install graphql-codegen-typescript-react-apollo

 ## Usage